taeastmo/16BMB_manual/docs/source/operations/item_009_pressure.rst

       2. Toggle Valves 1-4 to Low.

-      .. note:: If the readback text for a valve is high (red), and pressed button is low -> click the high button and then the low button.
+      .. note:: If the readback text for a valve is high (red), and pressed button is low: click the :guilabel:`high` button and then the :guilabel:`low` button.

       .. note:: If the valve 1-4 buttons are hidden check the following conditions are met: